Sarah P. L. Wolffe, Lady Wolffe: Nomination and appointment

 Wolffe became a member of the Outer House in March 2014.

 Tenure

 In September 2021, Wolffe announced her intention to step down as judge in the Court of Session.

 Academic career

-On 20 September 2021, Wolffe took up position of Professor of Practice at the University of Strathclyde's Law School, where she intends to teach civil justice and commercial law.
+On 20 September 2021, Wolffe took up the position of Professor of Practice at the University of Strathclyde's Law School, where she teaches civil justice and commercial law.
 She is also an Honorary Professor of the University of Edinburgh.

 Personal life

 In 1987, she married James Wolffe KC, the Lord Advocate from 2016 to 2021.
 They have two sons.